 Their son Prabhakar Khatale committed suicide last July.
 Like many others in farming, he was devastated by the ongoing crisis of that sector.
 "He ended his life because of his loans," says Shamrao.
 A second son, in deep depression following the tragedy, is in no state to look after his aged parents.
 He does not appear to be under treatment either.

-The booming unregulated private medical sector here gives a whole new meaning to the adage: health is wealth.
+The booming – and unregulated – private medical sector here gives a whole new meaning to the adage 'health is wealth'.
 The decline of whatever public health services there were means that poor people boost the profits of private hospitals and practitioners.
 Health is the second fastest growing component of rural family debt across the country.
 (India's per capita health expenditure is one of the lowest in the world.
 The state spends less than 1 per cent of GDP on health.)

-In Waifad village of the same district, farmer Gopal Vithoba Yadav mortgaged his land to pay health bills.
+In Waifad village of the same district, farmer Gopal Vithoba Yadav mortgaged his land to pay healthcare bills.
 "Just 40 minutes in hospital cost me Rs.
 10,000," he complains.
 Many others have paid much more.
 But Yadav parted with the title deed to his nine acres as he needed cash.
 Successive bad years on the farm had ensured that.
 "I am in possession of the land," he clarifies.
 But "the title deed is in the hands of the moneylender."

 On the other hand, "if we go to Nagpur," says Manoj Chandurvarkar, "we'd have to pay a fortune.
 People fear a hospital."
 Nagpur's private hospitals mostly reject the blood test reports or X-rays they take in from Wardha.
 Even if the reports are sound.
 The referral racket won't be denied its cut.
 "So we have to go through the tests all over again.
 Everyone gets a cut and is happy."